You are here

 - If you are not leaving the US before starting your CU-Boulder program this semester, it may be easiest for us to hold on to your I-20 until you arrive in Boulder.
 You can pick up your transfer pending I-20 from our front desk in Regent Hall room 125.

 - When you arrive on the CU-Boulder campus you must check in with International Student and Scholar Services.
-To do so, go to their website and sign up online for an appointment at http://checkincuboulder.eventbrite.com/.
+Visit the ISSS Admitted/New Students website for details.

 If any of these steps or items are missing, we cannot begin the immigration transfer process or issue a CU-Boulder transfer-pending I-20.